 By Cheryl Nagowski, senior director, Federal Markets D2 Consulting

 Merck’s recent announcement that its infliximab biosimilar, Renflexis, was awarded a U.S. Department of Veterans Affairs (VA) national contract has sparked curiosity about the potential influence this might have on biosimilar adoption and formulary preference in the rest of the market.
-Renflexis was determined to be the lowest-priced infliximab proposed under a competitive solicitation and, as such, was awarded preferred use as the only infliximab option covered on the VA National Formulary (VANF).
+Renflexis was determined to be the lowest-priced infliximab proposed under a competitive solicitation and, as such, was awarded preferred use as the only infliximab option listed on the VA National Formulary (VANF).
 It is important to note that while infliximab is the preferred agent for new starts, the VA is not forcing conversion of patients already on therapy without provider approval.
 The VA will also continue to cover other infliximab products after appropriate approvals are obtained.

-Though many manufacturers strive to be placed on the VA formulary, it is just as critical — if not more critical — to ensure there is an established clinical guidance for prescribing known as a “criteria for use” (CFU).
-The CFU, which is established by the VA’s Pharmacy Benefits Management (PBM), lays out the pathways for utilization.
+Though many manufacturers strive to be placed on the VA formulary, it is also important for many specialty drugs that there is appropriate clinical guidance for prescribing, known in the VA as a “criteria for use” (CFU).
+The CFU, which is established by the VA’s PBM, lays out the pathways for utilization.
 The VA PBM independently establishes CFU’s when there is a need to guide safe and effective use of a product.
-For example, the CFU for a specialty product will always specify which specialists are permitted to prescribe that therapy.
+For example, the CFU for a specialty product will sometimes specify which specialists are permitted to prescribe that therapy.
 In addition, there can be anywhere from one to two or as many as five to seven criteria in a drug’s CFU.
-Ensuring a CFU is in place is key to ease of access for branded products.

 Specialty drugs, generally considered high-cost, high-complexity, or high-touch therapies, will typically have a VA CFU established to guide utilization.
 This is often the case for both specialty products on-formulary and those that are not, and must be followed before a specialty product can be dispensed.
-The VANF is the sole drug formulary used in the VA; however, if a national CFU is not established, local VA medical centers (VMACs) or regional Veterans Integrated Service Network (VISN)-level CFUs may be developed.
+The VANF is the sole drug formulary used in the VA; however, if a national CFU is not established, local VA medical centers (VAMCs) or regional Veterans Integrated Service Network (VISN)-level CFUs may be developed for non-formulary drugs.